 Here you will find a two-day itinerary.
 On day 1, I will mostly focus on the things you can see and do in the city center.
 I will devote the second day to nearby day-trips from Milan.

 Since day 1 will be packed with activities and places to see, you can always choose just some of them.
 You can also leave some for the next day if you are not interested in seeing other towns.

 If you have more days in Milan, you can see them all at your own pace.
 In any case, Milan will fascinate you, so have fun!

 Downtown area: The Duomo and its surroundings

-If your kids are in for a walk, you can visit most of these sites in one day.
-The area covered is not that big.
-It might take you more if you are particularly interested in any special gallery or museum, for instance the Museo del Duomo or the Brera Gallery.
+You’ll need more time if you are particularly interested in any special gallery or museum, for instance, the Museo del Duomo or the Brera Gallery.

 Corso Vittorio Emanuele II

 This long pedestrian street goes from the Duomo goes down to Piazza San Babila.
 It tends to be full of people every day, but on weekend afternoons it’s usually packed.